RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Parallella:

 * Micro-SD card, 16GB or greater.
 * Desktop or laptop computer with a micro-SD card reader, or an SD-card reader with a micro adapter.
+These instructions are tailored for a Mac.
+A Linux or Windows machine will work with minor modifications in the procedure.
 * High-speed internet connection, for downloading Parallella's Ubuntu image and related files.
 * Micro-USB-to-USB adapter, for the keyboard and mouse.
 Parallella is equipped with two micro-USB ports.